Develop vital technological innovations for healthcare.

 In this unique programme, you will study Mechanical Engineering in Amsterdam, while benefiting from the small scale, personal attention and technical expertise for which UT is renowned.

-In this Bachelor's, you will learn to combine medicine and technology.
-You will learn to apply existing technology in innovative ways in order to optimise diagnostics and treatment methods.
+Do you want to become the doctor of the future?
+In this Dutch-taught Bachelor’s, you learn to combine medicine and technology to find innovative ways to optimise diagnostics and treatment methods.